PipedreamHQ/pipedream/docs/docs/components/api/README.md

 - Connect to [400+ apps](https://pipedream.com/apps) using Pipedream managed auth
 - Use most npm packages with no `npm install` or `package.json` required
 - Store and retrieve state using the [built-in key-value store](#db)

-### What is a source?

-Sources are components that collect data from services like Twitter, GitHub, Google Sheets, and more, and emit the relevant data as individual events.
-These events trigger linked workflows, and [can be retrieved using the API or SSE interfaces](/event-sources/#consuming-events-from-sources).

-Sources operate primarily as workflow triggers.
-For example, the **Twitter - My Tweets** source will run your workflow every time you post a new tweet.

-If the target API supports webhooks or another mechanism for real-time data delivery, the event source uses it.
-For example, Google Sheets supports webhooks, which allows Google Sheets event sources to emit updates instantly.

-If a service doesn't support real-time event delivery, Pipedream polls the API for updates every few minutes, emitting events as the API produces them.
-For example, Airtable doesn't support webhooks, so we poll their API for new records added to a table.

-Read [the event source docs](/event-sources) for more information.

-### What is an action?

-Actions are reusable code steps that integrate with apps and APIs.
-For example, you can send HTTP requests to an external service using our HTTP actions, or use actions to send data to Slack, Amazon S3, and more.
-You can use thousands of actions across 100+ apps today.

-Typically, integrating with these services requires custom code to manage connection logic, error handling, and more.
-Actions handle that for you.
-You only need to select the action and specify the required parameters.
-For example, when you use the **HTTP POST Request** action, you specify the data you want to send and the URL you want to send it to.

 ### Quickstarts